ForgeRock (NYSE:FORG) Updates FY 2021 Earnings Guidance

-A number of analysts recently weighed in on FORG shares.
-Morgan Stanley started coverage on shares of ForgeRock in a research note on Monday, October 11th.
-They set an equal weight rating and a $35.00 target price on the stock.
-Truist Securities started coverage on shares of ForgeRock in a research note on Monday, October 11th.
-They set a buy rating and a $38.00 target price on the stock.
-Piper Sandler started coverage on shares of ForgeRock in a research note on Monday, October 11th.
-They set an overweight rating and a $38.00 target price on the stock.
-Mizuho began coverage on shares of ForgeRock in a research note on Monday, October 11th.
-They set a buy rating and a $40.00 target price on the stock.
-Finally, Cowen began coverage on shares of ForgeRock in a research report on Monday, October 11th.
-They set an outperform rating and a $45.00 target price on the stock.
-Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $38.44.
+Several analysts have recently commented on the company.
+Deutsche Bank Aktiengesellschaft decreased their price objective on ForgeRock from $35.00 to $31.00 and set a hold rating for the company in a report on Thursday, November 11th.
+Truist assumed coverage on ForgeRock in a report on Monday, October 11th.
+They set a buy rating and a $38.00 price objective for the company.
+Cowen assumed coverage on ForgeRock in a report on Monday, October 11th.
+They set an outperform rating and a $45.00 price objective for the company.
+Mizuho assumed coverage on ForgeRock in a report on Monday, October 11th.
+They set a buy rating and a $40.00 price objective for the company.
+Finally, Morgan Stanley assumed coverage on ForgeRock in a research note on Monday, October 11th.
+They issued an equal weight rating and a $35.00 target price for the company.
+Two analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $38.44.

 ForgeRock Company Profile